-Learning How to Help a Child with a Learning Disability after High School
+Learning How to Help a Child With a Learning Disability After High School

-Discuss the Options
+Discuss the options

-Whether a child with learning disabilities is entering the workforce or planning to attend college, it is vital he or she be educatedon his or her rights, which are specified under the Americans with Disabilities Act (ADA) and the Individuals with Disabilities Education Act (IDEA).
-These laws prohibit discrimination and allow for certain accommodations to help those with disabilities function at work and/or school.
-If your son or daughter is planning on attending college, there are some differences they should be aware of regarding the party responsible for seeking services.
-In high school, it is the school’s responsibilityto identify students with disabilities and provide them with services.
-At the college level, it is the responsibility of the student to request accommodations and provide the necessary documentation to support those requests.
+Whether a child with learning disabilities is entering the workforce or planning to attend a college or university, it is vital he or she be educatedon his or her rights (which are specified under either the Americans with Disabilities Act (ADA) or the Individuals with Disabilities Education Act (IDEA)).
+These rights prohibit discrimination and allow for certain accommodations to help those with disabilities function at work and/or school.
+If your child is planning on attending college, there are some differences he or she should be aware of regarding the party responsible for seeking services.
+In high school, it is the school’s responsibilityto identify students with disabilities, and provide them with services.
+At the college level, it is the responsibility of the student to request accommodations and provide the necessary documentation to support that request(s).

 If the child is planning on living independently following high school, learning independent living skills is an essential part of a successful transition.
-Independent living skills include:
+Independent living skills include

-- Transportation (driving or taking public transportation)
+- Transportation (whether he or she will be driving or taking public transportation)

-Although young people with learning disabilities may face particular challenges in transitioning to post-high school life, some advanced planning, education and encouragement by parents can make all the difference.
+Although young people with learning disabilities may face particular challenges in transitioning to post high school life, some advanced planning, education, and encouragement by parents can make all the difference.